Home

 If you would still like to know more about what makes this art form unique, I have written an article about the discoveries I have made so far.
 Feel free to add your own comments to the discussion to help more people understand this interesting way of crafting.

-While I probably haven't fully grasped all that is bound up in the idea of Zetti, I did come up with the idea of taking a boy's face and torso and mixing it together with the legs of the Voila chef from Stampin' Up!
+While I probably hadn't fully grasped all that is bound up in the idea of Zetti when I joined the challenge, I did come up with the idea of taking a puzzled boy's face and torso and mixing it together with the legs of the retired Voila! chef stamp from Stampin' Up! using the masking technique.

 If you have some examples of your own experiments with Zettiology, I hope you will share them with me.